Sam Baker: Finding Grace In The Wake Of Destruction

 GROSS: The boy sitting next to you.

 BAKER: The boy sitting next to me.
-I mean, that's when I was - and it was years after the thing happened, and then I got that.
-How long?
+I mean, that's when I was - and it was years after the thing happened, and then I got that - (strumming guitar) how long?
 How long ago was 16 years?
 Every day, of course I know - and then that goes in to some things don't heal.
 I mean, some things we - I've had to learn to live with.

 GROSS: And I love the way when you sing it, especially the second time, the emphasis is on the don't, some things don't heal.

 BAKER: Don't heal, they don't, they don't, and this - and they don't close.
 There's no closure.
 There's no healing, there's no closure.
 It's - it stays open for forever.
-And I think, you know, once, you know, like somebody killing that kid, or, you know, those are things that stay open.
+And I think once, you know, like, somebody killing that kid, or, you know, those are things that stay open.
 I don't know that the universe heals those things.